 Risk factors for suicide include a family history of suicide, child maltreatment, alcohol and substance abuse, mental disorders, and feelings of isolation and loss.
-At 25.6 per 100,000 deaths, the suicide rate in Asotin County was higher than Columbia County and Washington State's rate of 15 per 100,000 and did not meet the goal set by Healthy People 2020 of 10.2 per 100,000.
-Washington State has a higher rate of suicide deaths compared to the U.S. (13 per 100,000).
+At 15 per 100,000, Washington State has a higher rate of suicide deaths compared to the U.S. (13 per 100,000) and does not meet the Healthy People 2020 goal of 10.2 per 100,000.

-Suicidal thoughts are also a serious concern amongst youth as 24 percent of Asotin, 31 percent of Columbia, and 19 percent of Garfield 10th graders reported seriously considering suicide in the past year.
+Suicidal thoughts are also a serious concern amongst youth as 19 percent of Garfield 10th graders reported seriously considering suicide in the past year.

-Factors that protect against suicide include effective clinical care for mental, physical, and substance abuse disorders, as well as social support...
+Factors that protect against suicide include effective clinical care for mental, physical, and substance abuse disorders, as well as social support.